SteffeyDev/react-native-popover-view/README.md

 ## <a name="rn"/>Usage with React Navigation

 To use this library with React Navigation for deep integration, see [react-navigation-popover](https://github.com/SteffeyDev/react-navigation-popover).

+## <a name="troubleshooting" />Troubleshooting

+In all cases, start by passing the `debug={true}` prop to the Popover, to see if the debug output can help you figure out the issue.

+#### Show `fromView` not working

+First, make sure that the `ref` is defined prior to showing the Popover.
+If you set the Popover's `isVisible` prop to `true` while the variable passed into `fromoView` is undefined, the Popover will show centered on the screen.

+If you pass in a `fromView` prop, but the Popover still shows centered on the screen on an **Android device**, try adding these props to the component whose `ref` you passed in to `fromView`:
+* `renderToHardwareTextureAndroid={true}`
+* `collapsable={false}`

+See https://github.com/facebook/react-native/issues/3282 and https://github.com/SteffeyDev/react-native-popover-view/issues/28 for more info.

 ## <a name="upgrading" />Upgrading